allegheny-college-cmpsc-201-spring-2024/lox/README.md

 # The Lox Programming Language: Functions

-This branch mirrors content from chapter `12` of _Crafting Interpreters_.
+This branch mirrors content from chapter `12` of _Crafting Interpreters_, in which we give our implementation of the `Lox` language object-oriented programming (OOP) features.
+Here, we add:

+* `class`es
+* `getter` methods
+* `import` statements

+Plus, we get to go fishing.

 ## Learning objectives

 This assignment directly addresses the following course learning objectives:

 * Correctly identify and describe the steps in the design and implementation of a programming language
-* Using knowledge of the general principles of programming languages, correctly implement a computer program in a heretofore unknown programming language
 * Effectively use programming language constructs to design correct, efficient, and well-tested programs in multiple programming languages, including but not limited to Java.
+* Interpret and use an existing programming language grammar.
+* Design, implement, and evaluate a correct scanner and parser for a programming language.
+* Using knowledge of the general principles of programming languages, correctly implement a computer program in a heretofore unknown programming language.

 ## Notes on repository setup